15 Top Insurtech VCs Active Right Now

 2. XYZ Venture Capital

-XYZ Venture Capital is an early-stage firm that supports founders building companies in the fintech and insurtech industries.
-They concentrate on providing foundational support to help startups grow from their initial stages.
+XYZ Venture Capital is an early-stage firm that supports founders building companies in the fintech and InsurTech industries.
+They invest from the seed stage onward, providing capital and guidance to help startups grow.

-- Industries of focus: FinTech, InsurTech, and financial services
+- Industries of focus: FinTech, InsurTech, Financial Services

 - Geographical presence: San Francisco, California